A logical set theory approach to journal subject classification analysis: intra-system irregularities and inter-system

 \section{Introduction}

 Journal classification into subject categories is an important aspect of the journal indexing systems.
-From a theoretical perspective, this classification is an external expression of the internal structure of science and thus, it can foster research on the inherent relationships between scientific fields, institutes and researchers as well as many others scientometric phenomena.
+From a theoretical perspective, this classification is an external expression of the internal structure of science and thus, it can foster research on the inherent relationships between scientific fields, institutes and researchers as well as many other scientometric phenomena.
 From a practical perspective, this classification is often used by researchers in order to find information related to their field of work and allows one to avoid sifting through possibly many irrelevant journals.
-Universities and other institutions also rely on these subject categories for their evaluation and, in many cases, request their researchers to publish their works in journals in a specific set of classifications or in journals which are highly ranked in their classified subject categories.
-In many cases, researchers are mainly evaluated based on the articles they published in high ranking journals (e.g., top 25\% of the journals in a subject category) \citep{dennis2006research, mckiernan2019meta, rice2020academic}.
+Universities and other institutions also rely on these subject categories for their evaluation and, in many cases, request their researchers to publish their works in journals in a specific set of classifications or in journals which are highly ranked in their classified subject categories. \SA{For example}, researchers are mainly evaluated based on the articles they published in high ranking journals in their respective field (e.g., top 25\% of the journals in a subject category) \citep{dennis2006research, mckiernan2019meta, rice2020academic}.